konda-kalyan/HLF-Chaincode-Java-CouchDB-Rich-Queries/README.md

-# HLF-Chaincode-Java-CouchDB-Rich-Queries
-Hyperledger Fabric Chaincode example using fabric-chaincode-java and aimed/focused for CouchDB rich queries
+Hyperledger Fabric Chaincode example using fabric-chaincode-java SDK and aimed/focused for CouchDB rich queries